-Did you ever wonder why low carbohydrate ketogenic diets are advertised as one of the easiest ways to lose weight?
+Did you ever wonder why a low carbohydrate diet is often thought of as one of the easiest protocols to lose weight?

-Because if this were true, then why is it that so many people cannot lose weight on these types of diets?
+But if this were true, then why is it that so many people fail to lose weight on these types of diets?

 The problem is that people easily overlook the most obvious and fundamental part of dieting.